 The unbalanced nature of the cultural flow between Iran and this state at the Perso-Iranian cultural periphery has a lot to do with the economic and political strength of Iran and Soviet restrictions on cultural exchange.
 Various reforms like the introduction of the Cyrillic language and the promotion of the Russian language have left Tajikistan underequipped and isolated from the Perso-Iranian cultural mainstream.
 It is only recently that the country has quietly re-emerged.

 Every once in a while, though, you stumble upon an absolutely hilarious video like this and are reminded of the potential for cultural production in the world’s youngest Persian-speaking state.
 Once you watch the video, you’ll think I’m kidding, but honestly it floors me everytime.

 If you haven’t seen it, watch it now:

 For those non-Persian speakers reading, the video is called “You’re not going to get married?” and portrays a man asking a young woman with this question, listing off men of various professions and asking if she is willing to tie the knot with them.
 The woman rejects each one based on a list of alternatively hilarious or bizarre complaints about each profession (“Teachers talk too much!”
 “Butchers kill animals!”).
 After rejecting a polo player, she decides a chauffeur works, though only if he ditches his Soviet-era car and gets a (still pretty old) Mercedes.

-The video is a rather comical examination of the search for a financially solvent husband in post-war Tajikistan (one of the poorest countries on Earth), as well as the kinds of stereotypes associated with various professions (is playing polo really still an option in Tajikistan?!).
-Best, it’s all done in a formal Tajik accent (replete with various Tajik expressions), giving the whole thing a pretty humorous bent to Iranian Persian-speakers unaccustomed to accents besides their own.
+The video is a rather comical examination of the search for a financially solvent husband in post-war Tajikistan, as well as the kinds of stereotypes associated with various professions (is playing polo really still an option in Tajikistan?!).
+Best, it’s all done in a Tajik accent (replete with various Tajik expressions).